vtex-apps/product-specifications/docs/README.md

 }
 ```

-Now, you can use all the blocks exported by the `product-price` app.
+Now, you can use all the blocks exported by the `product-specifications` app.
 Check out the full list below:

 | Block name                    | Description                                                                                                     |
 | ----------------------------- | --------------------------------------------------------------------------------------------------------------- |